Court orders Percoco surrender postponed

 Former Cuomo aide Joseph Percoco was sentenced to 6 years in prison last year after his conviction for taking $300,000 in bribes to do favors for an energy company and a Syracuse developer.

-A Manhattan federal appeals court has given Joseph Percoco, a former top lieutenant to Gov. Andrew M. Cuomo, a postponement of his scheduled March 1 surrender to begin serving a prison sentence on corruption charges.
+A Manhattan federal appeals court has given Joe Percoco, a former top lieutenant to Gov. Andrew M. Cuomo, a brief postponement of his scheduled March 1 surrender to begin serving a prison sentence on corruption charges.

-“It is hereby ordered that a stay of surrender is granted only until the matter is considered and decided by a three-judge panel in the regular course, and subject to further orders of that panel,” the 2d U.S. Circuit Court of Appeals said in a brief order.
+“It is hereby ordered that a stay of surrender is granted only until the matter is considered and decided by a three-judge panel in the regular course, and subject to further orders of that panel,” 2nd U.S. Circuit Court of Appeals Judge Peter Hall said in a brief order.

 He contends, for example, that prosecutors had to prove that he was paid a bribe for a specific act and could not rely on a so-called "retainer theory" that he was given benefits in return for providing assistance when needed.